Table of Contents[Hide][Show]

 As mentioned above, the appropriate use depends on both the type of unsulphured molasses you use and a degree of personal preference.
 Darker is better.
 Both light and dark molasses have a long history of use in a variety of cuisines as a substitute for maple syrup.
 Its strong flavor as an addition to barbecue sauce and similar dishes adds more depth and complexity to the taste of the meal.

 Some specialty beers, such as stouts and porters, achieve their distinctive flavor because of molasses.
 It may also serve as an emulsifier in salad dressings.

 The uses for molasses are many and if you are using organic unsulphured molasses, you should not shy away from them!

 While you can cook with blackstrap, the high salt and low moisture content, along with the acidity and bitterness, may require changes to your recipes unless they specify its use.
 Also, substituting blackstrap for light or dark molasses is a disaster waiting to happen.
-Blackstrap takes up far less space than dark per ounce, since it is far thicker and denser.
+Blackstrap takes up far less space than dark per ounce since it is far thicker and denser.
 Using it as a natural mineral supplement is optimal in the majority of cases.

-Do you cook with molasses or supplement with it like I did during my three pregnancies?
+Do you cook with molasses or supplement with it as I did during my three pregnancies?
 If so which kind and what are your favorite recipes?
 Have you observed any health benefits from using it in your diet?